Alexander Volkanovski MMA Record: 6 Wins In UFC Title Fights

 On that occasion, Volkanovski fell just short in an extremely close fight.
 The fight went the distance, with Makhachev getting the nod on the judges’ scorecards.

 Last time out, Volkanovski didn’t need the judges’ as he emphatically stopped Yair Rodriguez in three rounds in the fifth defense of his UFC Featherweight Title.
-‘The Great’ looked sensational on his move back down to 145-pounds, and will likely move back up to lightweight in pursuit of the Makhachev rematch before the end of 2023.
+‘The Great’ looked sensational on his move back down to 145-pounds.

-That takes us up to now in the career of Alexander ‘The Great’ Volkanovski.
-There is a genuine argument that Alexander Volkanovski is the greatest featherweight fighter of all time.
-Now, he aims to add to his legacy by becoming a two-division UFC champion, You certainly wouldn’t back against him.
+However, in his rematch bout with Islam Makhachev at UFC 294, Volkanovski suffered the second defeat of his UFC career and second to the Dagestan MMA phenom, getting knocked out in the very first round.
+Despite losing for the third time in his career, he is still widely regarded as a p4p star in the UFC and is still of course the belt holder at 145-pounds.

 The list of names he has defeated is simply incredible.
 Jose Aldo, Chad Mendes, Brian Ortega, Yair Rodriguez and Max Holloway on three occasions are just some of the stellar names Volkanovski has defeated.